 2. Gmail Filters:

 Email filters are one of the most underrated features that most don’t use.
 Not using is an overstatement here, I am sure most of us don’t even know about it.
 And if you are someone who organizes their email inbox regularly, email filters will be a game-changer for you.
 So you must be thinking about what email filters are and how can you use them to get rid of spam emails using them, right?

 Email Filter is a nifty feature inside your email inbox which you can use to organize your emails based on certain criteria.
 It’s like you are creating some rules for every email that you are receiving in your inbox.
 Similarly, we can create filters for spam emails and delete them before they even showed up in your inbox.
 Every email you get has some patterns.

-So let’s find out how to set up filters to get rid of spam email in Gmail:
+So let’s find out how to set up filters to get rid of spam emails in Gmail:

-1. Open Gmail and login with your Gmail account on your desktop/laptop.
+- Open Gmail and log in with your Gmail account on your desktop/laptop.
 Inside Gmail, go to settings (gear icon on the top right) and then click on ‘See all settings‘ to access your Gmail settings.